nehaop24/pwdlv3/README.md

    - Check if token is still valid
    - Verify video_id and batch_id are correct
    - Check network connectivity

+5. **Quality not available**
+   - Use `/quality` command to check available qualities
+   - Bot will automatically select closest available quality

 ## Contributing